Silver Line (MBTA): Indirect routing

 Because the Transitway was not originally designed for service to Logan Airport or Chelsea, it does not have a direct connection to the Ted Williams Tunnel.
-Outbound SL1 and SL3 buses must travel 0.5 miles west on Haul Road from Silver Line to access an eastbound ramp west of B Street, then travel east on a frequently-congested section of I-90.
+Outbound SL1 and SL3 buses must travel 0.5 miles west on Haul Road from Silver Line Way to access an eastbound ramp west of B Street, then travel east on a frequently-congested section of I-90.
 Inbound buses must exit I-90 at B Street and travel 0.3 miles east on Congress Street to reach Silver Line Way.
 An eastbound entrance ramp near Silver Line Way, normally restricted for use by Massachusetts State Police vehicles and MassDOT maintenance vehicles from an adjacent operations center, can shorten the outbound routing by about 0.7 miles.
 MassDOT claims the ramp was not designed for buses, though Big Dig planner Fred Salvucci has claimed it was.
 Outbound buses were temporarily allowed to use the ramp in 2006 after the Big Dig ceiling collapse, when there was no regular eastbound traffic through the tunnel.
 The Urban Ring was also proposed to use the ramp.
 A 2010 study indicated that the ramp was safe for use by the Silver Line.

 Transit advocates have since pushed to allow use of the ramp by Silver Line buses ("Free the ramp"), though MassDOT claims the ramp is not safe to use when highway traffic is freely flowing.
 The MBTA hired a consultant in 2018 to study potential use of the ramp.
 In May 2019, MassDOT agreed to a limited test of ramp use, though advocates criticized MassDOT for limiting the test to only the evening peak hour, and only when highway speeds did not exceed 30 mph.
 The three-day test in August 2019 resulting in average time savings of 3–8 minutes per bus, with significantly larger time savings at the most congested times.
 After these results, MassDOT agreed to make modifications to the ramp entrance to eventually allow use of the ramp whenever traffic speeds are below 30 mph.

+Silver Line buses were again allowed to use the ramp during a 2023 closure of the Sumner Tunnel.